Sabina Shikhlinskaya: Curatorial activity

-In 2007, Sabina Shikhlinskaya was the curator of the Azerbaijan's 1st pavilion at the 52nd Art Biennale in Venice.
-In 2008, Shikhlinskaya curated a group exhibition "USSR – Remix" the artists’ discussion on the topic of post-communist traces in the mentality of peoples and nations once living under the Soviet regime.
-Later that year, USSR – Remix was exhibited in Dresden Museum of Art along with another group show curated by Shikhlinskaya – "Steps of Time" – a selection of art works by Azerbaijani artists of different generations, from Soviet (both social realists and non-conformist) to young contemporary artists.
+In 2007, Sabina Shikhlinskaya was the curator of Azerbaijan's 1st pavilion at the 52nd Art Biennale in Venice.
+In 2008, Shikhlinskaya curated a group exhibition, "USSR – Remix" the artists’ discussion on the topic of post-communist traces in the mentality of peoples and nations once living under the Soviet regime.
+Later that year, USSR – Remix was exhibited in Dresden Museum of Art along with another group show curated by Shikhlinskaya – "Steps of Time" – a selection of artworks by Azerbaijani artists of different generations, from Soviet (both social realists and non-conformist) to young contemporary artists.
 In 2009 Sabina Shikhlinskaya organized "Maiden Tower", the international forum of contemporary art on the theme of gender that took place in Baku, Azerbaijan.
-In 2010 she continued gender subject and curated international video art exhibition "Openly" shown in Istanbul, Antrepo, Sanat Limani in the frames of "Istanbul – Capital of Culture of Europe".
-In 2010 Shikhlinskaya presented new version of "USSR-remix" international group exhibition project in Center for Contemporary Art in Baku, Azerbaijan and later in Tou Scene Art Centre, Stavanger, Norway.
+In 2010 she continued the gender subject and curated the international video art exhibition "Openly" shown in Istanbul, Antrepo, Sanat Limani in the frames of "Istanbul – Capital of Culture of Europe".
+In 2010 Shikhlinskaya presented a new version of "USSR-remix" international group exhibition project in Center for Contemporary Art in Baku, Azerbaijan, and later in Tou Scene Art Centre, Stavanger, Norway.
 In 2011 she presented the project "USSR-remix" in the TRANSKAUKAZJA International Festival, Italian Passage, Warsaw, Poland.

 Between 1996 and 2005, alongside her curatorial activities, Sabina Shikhlinskaya undertook a number of educational art projects in various institutions.
 She founded a school of painting for children, taught art in European Lyceum in Baku and TISA, the International School of Azerbaijan.
-She also conducted art therapy courses for vulnerable children: war refugees, orphans and children with disabilities.
+She also conducted art therapy courses for vulnerable children: war refugees, orphans, and children with disabilities.

 In both her educational and curatorial projects, Sabina Shikhlinskaya partnered with such organizations as the Solomon Guggenheim Museum, UNDP, UNESCO, UNIFEM, Open Society Institute, Apollonia Art Exchanges, Azerbaijan Ministry of Culture and Tourism, Azerbaijan Ministry of Youth and Sports, Azerbaijan Center for Contemporary Arts, Azerbaijani Artists Union, Museum of Fine Art of Azerbaijan, as well as cultural representations of French, Italian, German, Norwegian, and Japanese embassy missions in Azerbaijan.